Josh Jacobs Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Recent Performances

-- In last week's outing against the Broncos, Jacobs carried the ball 16 times for 53 yards and scored one touchdown.
+- In last week's matchup against the Broncos, Jacobs carried the ball 16 times for 53 yards and scored one touchdown.

-- He added one reception for 29 yards in the passing game.
+- He tacked on one reception for 29 yards in the passing game.

-- Over his last three games, Jacobs has racked up 44 carries for 141 yards (47.0 per game) and two touchdowns.
+- Over his last three games, Jacobs has piled up 141 rushing yards (47.0 per game) on 44 attempts with two touchdowns.

 Jacobs' Las Vegas Teammates